ChrstphrHll/npc_gen/students/Natylie Rathal.md

 ---
 # Natylie Rathal
 ### Description
-- Elf Barbarian from Beleriand
+- Elf Barbarian from Magmus Centerhold
 - 5th year Assault student in Jettenia
 - long curly brunette hair that's wild, Pale Gray eyes, and Tan skin
 - Is Pleasant and Emotional, and has Speed as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes